matomo-org/developer-documentation/docs/tracking-api.md

 To send a bulk tracking request, an HTTP POST must be made with a JSON object to the Piwik tracking endpoint.
 The object must contain the following properties:

 * `requests` &mdash; an array of individual tracking requests.
 Each tracking request should be the query string you'd send if you were going to track that action individually.
+  * Note that for Piwik to store your tracking data accurately, your tracking requests should be sent in chronological order (the oldest requests should appear first).
 * `token_auth` &mdash; (optional) token_auth which is found in the API page.
 Specify this only needed if you use any of the parameters that require `token_auth`

 ### Example Requests